 (3055 Cleveland Avenue, Santa Rosa, CA)

 The following Tentative Rulings will become the ruling of the Court unless a party desires to be heard.
-If you desire to appear and present oral argument as to any motion, it will be necessary for you to contact the Judicial Assistant by telephone at (707) 521-6732 by 4:00 p.m. on Wednesday November 8, 2017.
-Any party requesting an appearance must notify all other opposing parties of their intent to appear.
+If you desire to appear and present oral argument as to any motion you must contact the Judicial Assistant by telephone at (707) 521-6732 by 4:00 p.m. on the day prior to the hearing.
+Any party requesting an appearance must notify all other parties of their intent to appear.